BProg/Rusty-Creator/readme.md

 ## Continuous integration

 This repository is built using *Appveyor CI*.
 You can find the full configuration for it in the `appveyor.yml` file.
-It builds QtCreator and the plugin on Windows using MSVC 2013 and Qt 5.5, targeting x86_64 processors.
-The result of these builds are available as a zip file, that can be downloaded and run on a 64 bit Windows.
+It builds QtCreator and the plugin on Windows using MSVC 2013 and Qt 5.5, targeting x86 processors.
+The results of these builds are available as executable installers.
 Click the "build" button located at the top of this document, and click on the "artifacts" link to access the zip.

 ## Organization of the repository

 This project consists of

 1. `qt-creator`, a Hg subrepository that points to the Git QtCreator repository, on the v3.5.0 tag.
+2. `dev-doc`, some developers-oriented docs.
-2. `plugin`, a QtCreator plugin project.
+3. `plugin`, a QtCreator plugin project.
+4. `plugin/generic-highlighter`, syntax highlighting files that are copiedto the QtCreator install.

 I configured the plugin's QMake project file so that it knows where to find the sources of QtCreator (`../qt-creator`).
 Also, QtCreator plugins are by default configured so that they install themselves in the QtCreator build directory.